c-scholz/tm-shenanigans/commands/README.md

 `!nickname [twitch_username]`

-Returns a random nickname for the default STREAMER_NAME or given username.
-Will return a default sentence if name cant be found or user issueing the command is the same as the name from the default or param.
+Returns a random nickname of the issued user.
+If the user has no nickname returns a default message.
+If user issueing the command is the user that's requested it returns a user message.

+> Note:
+> If you want to contribute your nickname to be publicly available create a Pull Request with the change in the [nicknames.json](https://github.com/c-scholz/tm-shenanigans/blob/master/nicknames.json) file.

 # at